Whole House Generator Guide

 • Safety testing

-Installation costs can vary significantly by region.
-You can find average costs for installers in your area online, or get a few quotes from electricians near you.
+Whole house generator installation costs can vary significantly by region.
+You can find average costs for installers in your area online, or get a few quotes from licensed electricians near you.

 Maintenance and operation

 Maintaining your generator is essential to maximizing its efficiency and longevity.
-While maintenance schedules vary between different types and models of generators, you’ll typically need to conduct regular services like changing the oil and replacing the air filters.
-Consult your owner’s manual for recommended service intervals.
+While maintenance schedules vary between different types and models, you'll typically need to conduct regular services like changing the oil and replacing the air filters.
+Consult your owner's manual for recommended service intervals.

 Many standby generators feature advanced connectivity technology that allows you to monitor their health and performance remotely, often through mobile apps.
 These apps can send maintenance reminders when it's time to perform a service or notify you of any drops in efficiency or issues that arise.